Towards Stable and Efficient Training of Verifiably Robust Neural Networks: Abstract

 \section{Abstract}

 Training neural networks with verifiable robustness guarantees is challenging.
-Several existing successful approaches utilize relatively tight linear relaxation based bounds of neural network outputs, but they can slow down training by a factor of hundreds and over-regularize the network.
-Meanwhile, interval bound propagation (IBP) based training is efficient and significantly outperforms linear relaxation based methods on some tasks, yet it suffers from stability issues since the bounds are much looser.
-In this paper, we first interpret IBP training as training an augmented network which computes \emph{non-linear} bounds, thus explaining its good performance.
-We then propose a new certified adversarial training method, \textbf{CROWN-IBP}, by combining the fast IBP bounds in the forward pass and a tight linear relaxation based bound, CROWN, in the backward pass.
-The proposed method is computationally efficient and consistently outperforms IBP baselines on training verifiably robust neural networks.
-We conduct large scale experiments using 53 models on MNIST, Fashion-MNIST and CIFAR datasets.
-On MNIST with $\epsilon=0.3$ and $\epsilon=0.4$ ($\ell_\infty$ norm distortion) we achieve \textbf{7.46\%} and \textbf{12.96\%} verified error on test set, respectively, outperforming previous certified defense methods\footnote{Source code of CROWN-IBP and IBP baselines is available at \url{https://github.com/huanzhang12/CROWN-IBP}}.
+Several existing approaches utilize linear relaxation based neural network output bounds under perturbation, but they can slow down training by a factor of hundreds depending on the underlying network architectures\sven{can we make that statement more precise, by hundreds you mean the size of the input? (it is $Ln$ times slower than regular training where $L$ is the number of layers and $n$ is network width.
+Not sure how to say this in abstract?}.
+Meanwhile, interval bound propagation (IBP) based training is efficient and significantly outperforms linear relaxation based methods on many tasks, yet it may suffer from stability issues since the bounds are much looser especially at the beginning of training\sven{especially at the beginning of training (Done.
+Added)}.
+In this paper, we propose a new certified adversarial training method, \textbf{CROWN-IBP}, by combining the fast IBP bounds in a forward bounding pass and a tight linear relaxation based bound, CROWN, in a backward bounding pass.
+CROWN-IBP is computationally efficient and consistently outperforms IBP baselines on training verifiably robust neural networks.
+We conduct large scale experiments on MNIST and CIFAR datasets, and outperform all previous linear relaxation and bound propagation based certified defenses in $\ell_\infty$ robustness.
+Notably, we achieve 7.02\% verified test error on MNIST at $\epsilon=0.3$, and 66.94\% on CIFAR-10 with $\epsilon=8/255$.